chirathlv/Fraud-Detection-with-ML/README.md

 As the world evolves and technology advances, we see more and more cases of fraud and data theft within the financial sector each year, costing businesses, individuals, and the economy billions of dollars.

-The Purpose of this Code and the Assignment Is to use and develope machine learning models to prove the importance and the effectiveness of this technology in the industry, and how it should be implimented across the board.
+The Purpose of this project is to use and develope machine learning models to prove the importance and the effectiveness of this technology in the industry, and how it should be implemented across the board.

-## Data, Technology and Coding Standards.
+## Data, Technology and Coding Standards <a name="para1"></a>

-### Data Sources
+### Data Sources <a name="subpara1"></a>

 1. Credit Card Data For ML model (Kaggle)